Best Low Light Aquarium Plants - Making An Easy to Keep Planted Tank

 6. Pearl Weed

 Pearl Weed is a carpet growing plant that bright green and low growing.
 It is the ideal carpet plant for beginners.
 This is a really accommodating plant in that it can be used in the foreground, mid ground, and background as it doesn't require much to be planted.
-It will also grow plenty fast under lower lighting conditions.
+It will also grow plenty fast under lower light aquarium conditions.

 Because of its fast growing and carpet nature, it will require constant pruning to keep it from growing vertically.
 It also will not mind a hard prune and being shaped to the way you desire.
 This is also a very easy plant to propagate as all you need to do is cut the end of the stems, group them together and simply bury them together in your substrate.